Eckohaus/Angular_Momentum_Reaction_Engine/General/Legal/Product_Licencing/Licencing.md

 In order to simplify the costing structures for commercial licences.
 An outline is given ;

-* Base Percent : (%) Applied rates are designated, to the currency of the end user.
+* Base Percent : (%) Applied rate is designated, to the currency of the end user.
 * Regular Retail Price : (RRP) Licencing fees are applied as a percent of product RRP
-* Contract Duration : Each individual licence is valid for 2.5 years.

 ---